habibiefaried/High-Performance-Web/README.md

 3. PHP-FPM 5.6 with PECL (with many extensions)
 4. MySQL
 5. PHPMyAdmin and phpinfo (basic needs)
-6. Redis Caching
+6. Redis and PHPRedisAdmin

 ## How to run ##
 Just ./build-docker.sh ;)

 ## Why this image so light and fast? ##
 Thanks to (alpinelinux.org) team who builds this mini and powerful image.
-Also I'm using Google PageSpeed and multiple php-fpm pooling.
+Also I'm using Google PageSpeed and multiple **php-fpm pooling**.
 Please see the configuration ;)

 ## Where's EXPOSE command? ##
 This image was designed to use NGROK (https://ngrok.com/) to expose your chosen local port.